Agenda 2024 - Stefaan van Biesen

 • Member of the Grand Jury, Sound Walk September Awards of walk · listen · create (WLC) 2025.

-• Member and co-organizer of WALK [Walking Arts and Local Communities] a four-year international project, co-funded by the European Union through Creative Europe.
+• Member and co-organizer of WALC [Walking Arts and Local Communities] a four-year international project, co-funded by the European Union through Creative Europe.
 The project aims to promote cooperation between communities in rural and natural settings by using walking as an artistic and participatory practice.

 A R C H I V E • E S T A T E :